BarleyPowered by Brewlytics.ai

 • Brewery-native data model: ABV, IBU, hop bill, freshness, dry-hop character

-• Reads real POS data (Square live, Toast / Arryved / Lightspeed coming)
+• Maps your real menu's flavor DNA (Square live, Toast / Arryved / Lightspeed coming)

 • Customer-by-customer taste profiles with cross-brewery portability